hoffmanick/fairos/_posts/2023-05-20-fairos-symposium.md

 tags: tag
 image: "\"https://hoffmanick.github.io/fairos/images/Blois_group_3.jpeg\""
 alt: biosphere
-figcap: "\"Members of the FAIROS RCN gathered at the Biosphere 2 in Arizona to determine project goals.
-May 16-19, 2023.\""
+figcap: "Members of the FAIROS RCN gathered at the Biosphere 2 in Arizona to determine project goals.
+May 16-19, 2023."
 ---

 <style>